D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DataFlow.md

 - Specialization: A rig action plan is a set of steps and rules that shall be conducted to fulfil a particulat activity when constructing a well.
 - Description:
 - Examples:
-## State <!-- NOUN -->
+## ComputedState <!-- NOUN -->
-- Display name: State
+- Display name: ComputedState
-- Parent class: DataFlowNode
+- Parent class: ComputationUnit
 - Attributes:
 - Specialization:
 - Description: A state represents the current configuation of a system.
 - Examples:
 ## ProceduralState <!-- NOUN -->
-- Display name: ProceduralState
+- Display name: ComputedProceduralState
-- Parent class: State
+- Parent class: ComputedState
 - Attributes:
 - Specialization: A procedural state describes the state of a running procedure.
 - Description:
 - Examples:
 ## ProcessState <!-- NOUN -->
-- Display name: ProcessState
+- Display name: ComputedProcessState
-- Parent class: State
+- Parent class: ComputedState
 - Attributes:
 - Specialization: A process state describes the state of a process.
 - Description:
 - Examples:
 ## PhysicalState <!-- NOUN -->
-- Display name: PhysicalState
+- Display name: ComputedPhysicalState
-- Parent class: State
+- Parent class: ComputedState
 - Attributes:
 - Specialization: A physical state describes the phyiscal state of a system.
 - Description: